codefresh-io/cap-docs.codefresh.io/_docs/runtime/runtime-recovery.md

 ### Before you begin

 * During reinstallation, in the same or a different cluster, you will need to provide the following information:
-  > The first three values must be the same as the runtime you are trying to recover.
+  > The first three values must be the identical to the runtime you are trying to recover.
   * Runtime name
   * Repository URL
   * Codefresh context
   * Kube context: Only if you are installing on the same cluster

 * Make sure you have a registered Git integration.
-  To create one, use `cf integration git add default --runtime <runtime-name> --provider github --api-url https://api.github.com`
+  To create a Git integration, use `cf integration git add default --runtime <runtime-name> --provider github --api-url https://api.github.com`

 ### How to recover a runtime
-Reinstall the runtime from an existing repository to recover it, in the same or a different cluster.
+Reinstall the runtime from the existing installation repository to recover it, in the same or a different cluster.

 1. Run:
-  `cf runtime install --from-repo`.
+  `cf runtime install --from-repo`
 1. Provide the relevant values when prompted.
-1. If you are performing runtime recovery in a different cluster, you may need to reconfigure the ingress resources for `app-proxy`, `workflows` and `default-git-source`.
+1. If you are performing runtime recovery in a different cluster, verify the ingress resource configuration for `app-proxy`, `workflows` and `default-git-source`.
   If the health status remains as `Progressing`, do the following:

-    * In the runtime installation repo, verify that the `ingress.yaml` files for the `app-proxy` and `workflows` are configured with the correct `host` and `ingressClassName`:
+    * In the runtime installation repo, check if the `ingress.yaml` files for the `app-proxy` and `workflows` are configured with the correct `host` and `ingressClassName`:

       `apps/app-proxy/overlays/<runtime-name>/ingress.yaml`
       `apps/workflows/overlays/<runtime-name>/ingress.yaml`

-    * Go to the Git Source repository, and verify the `host` and `ingressClassName` for `cdp-default-git-source.ingress.yaml`:
+    * In the Git Source repository, in `cdp-default-git-source.ingress.yaml`, check if the `host` and `ingressClassName` are correctly configured:

        `resources_<runtime-name>/cdp-default-git-source.ingress.yaml`